cyberbotics/webots/docs/guide/controller-plugin.md

 The controller plugins have been designed to be written in C/C++, because the result should be a dynamic library.
 However, it's certainly possible to write them in other languages using a C/C++ wrapper inbetween.

-After its loading, some controller plugin functions (entry points) are called by libController.
+After it's loading, some controller plugin functions (entry points) are called by libController.
 A set of entry points have to be defined to let the controller plugin work smoothly.
 Some of these entry points are required and some are optional.

-The [Robot](../reference/robot.md) node defines the location of the controller plugin through its *window* and its *remoteControl* fields.
+The [Robot](../reference/robot.md) node defines the location of the controller plugin through it's *window* and it's *remoteControl* fields.

 The controller plugin runs in the main thread of the process (also known as GUI thread): the same as the controller executable.
 This implies that if an entry point of a plugin is blocked, the controller will also be blocked.